-This new research project will help to facilitate truck movements and minimize truck wait time at JFK International Airport for land-side cargo movements through a systems analysis of cargo movement and logistics throughout the facility.
-In partnership with GatewayJFK, this research project will provide economic, environmental, and equity benefits to the airport and surrounding communities.
+This new research project will help to identify best practices to facilitate truck movements and minimize truck wait time at JFK International Airport for land-side cargo movements through a systems analysis of cargo movement and logistics.
+In partnership with GatewayJFK, this research project will estimate the economic, environmental, and equity benefits to the airport and surrounding communities of improved air cargo flow.

 The JFK International Airport contributed more than $52 billion in economic activity to the New York City region in 2019 according to the Port Authority of New York and New Jersey 2019 Air Traffic Report.